react-navigation/redux-helpers/README.md

 This package allows the user to manage their React Navigation state from within Redux.

+## DEPRECATED as of React Navigation 5

+React Navigation no longer supports storing its state within Redux.
+You should be able to refactor your custom navigation logic into custom navigators, custom routers, and `onStateChange` callbacks.

 ## How it works

 1. In React Navigation, "containers" wrap navigators, and own the state for that navigator and any nested navigators.
 This package implements a container that uses Redux as a backing store.